osihou/rudder-simulation/README.md

 # vertical-stabilizer
- Simulation of the Airbus 350 vertical stabilizer
+ Simulation of a Airbus 350 vertical stabilizer